LuckyServ/Promod/README.txt

 Removed clips above the motel on Dark Carnival 1.
 Removed a clip above a shelf in the swan room of Dark Carnival 3.
 Removed a clip to give SI access to a breakable wall on Swap Fever 4.
+Reverted pause plugin update as some people were still reporting issues.

 4.0.4e